prasad-k-s/Natours/README.md

 This project was built as a personal learning resource, so no external libraries or frameworks were used other than the required NPM packages.

-Feel free to check out the project live and see how all these CSS techniques come together in action!
+Feel free to check out the live website here: [natours-prasad.netlify.app](https://natours-prasad.netlify.app)